Eye Matters Podcast

 Currently, sight loss from glaucoma is irreversible, which is why Fight for Sight is dedicated to funding the most promising studies aimed at preventing and treating this devastating condition.
 We're currently funding 21 glaucoma research projects across the UK - research that will have a huge impact on those living with the condition.

-In the first episode of Eye Research Matters, we’re discussing age-related macular degeneration and the latest ground-breaking research into the condition.
+In the first episode of Eye Research Matters, we discussed age-related macular degeneration and the latest ground-breaking research into the condition.

-Fight for Sight Director of Communications Sarah Campion speaks to Professor Pete Coffey, Professor of Visual Psychophysics at the Institute of Ophthalmology at UCL.
+Fight for Sight Director of Communications Sarah Campion spoke to Professor Pete Coffey, Professor of Visual Psychophysics at the Institute of Ophthalmology at UCL.

 Macular degeneration is the most common cause of severe sight loss in the UK, and figures are on the rise.
-Fight for Sight’s goal is for a new treatment to be developed within the next ten years – to help save hundreds of thousands of people from losing their sight.
-We are currently investing in 22 research projects to help find new and more effective treatments.
+Fight for Sight’s goal is to develop a new treatment within the next ten years – to help save hundreds of thousands of people from losing sight.
+We are investing in 22 research projects to help find new and more effective treatments.